damianhakert/damianhakert.github.io/source/_posts/2015-04-30-gitlab-7-dot-10-dot-1-released.markdown

 We've just released GitLab 7.10.1 (CE, EE and CI).

-This patch release fixes a bug with adding new group members from the admin area and removes `GroupMembers` that have `nil` as group from the database, for both GitLab CE and EE.
+This patch release removes `GroupMembers` that have `nil` as group from the database, for both GitLab CE and EE.

 <!-- more -->